 Evernote has long been one of the finest note apps.
 Laden with several highly useful features designed to organize personal and professional projects with the desired convenience, it continues to be favorite among a lot of iDevice users.
 And, I’m one of them.

 Evernote has now decided to limit free account and hike prices.
 Honestly speaking, the decision has disappointed many users.
 If you want to switch your loyalty from Evernote to the stock Notes app for iOS and macOS, follow this complete guide to migrating all of your files with ease.

 How to Export Individual Notes from Evernote to Notes on iPhone and iPad

-Unfortunately, you can’t exports all of your Evernote files at one go from your iOS device.
+Unfortunately, you can’t export all of your Evernote files at one go from your iOS device.
 If you want to migrate a number of files, it would take a lot of time.

 Step #1.
 Launch Evernote on your iOS device.